 Awards and Achievements

-Ms. Mirman is the President of the New York State Trial Lawyers Association, and a Past President of the Brooklyn Women’s Bar Association.
+Ms. Mirman is the Former President of the New York State Trial Lawyers Association, and a Past President of the Brooklyn Women’s Bar Association.

 She has served on judicial rating committees for different New York State organizations, earned Lifetime Achievement to America’s Top 100 Attorneys, is recognized as a high stakes litigator and enjoys an outstanding 10 ranking from Avvo.